Trash Taste: History

-The podcast was started in February 2020 by GeeXPlus, then a subsidiary of BookWalker, who helped the two hosts (Garnt and Connor) relocate to Japan, assisting them in having more access to Japanese culture.
+The podcast was started in February 2020 by Kadokawa's talent agency division GeeXPlus, which was originally a subsidiary of BookWalker, who helped the two hosts (Garnt and Connor) relocate to Japan, assisting them in having more access to Japanese culture.
 GeeXPlus and BookWalker also promote their products on the hosts' channels.
 They decided to start a podcast that had already been planned for some time.
 The first episode of the podcast was uploaded to YouTube on 5 June 2020.
 Since then, new episodes have been released every Friday, with exceptions for the release of specials.

 The first live show, Trash Taste After Dark, was broadcast on Twitch on 26 January 2021.
 This was followed on 19 February when they co-streamed the 5th Crunchyroll Anime Awards.

 On 26 May 2021, the hosts moved out of the studio in which they had recorded the first fifty-four episodes, dubbed season one, and relocated to a new studio that officially kicked off season two.
 On 17 June 2021, the hosts were invited for a live 'podcast' event about Japan-based YouTubers by the Foreign Correspondents' Club of Japan; discussions ranged from living in Japan to how Trash Taste got started.
 Trash Taste also appeared in the Foreign Correspondent Club Japan's Number 1 Shimbun Magazine June 2021 volume.

 On 19 March 2022, they hosted a 24-hour-long charity event for Doctors Without Borders on Twitch, raising $181,000 in donations.

 In May–July 2022, Trash Taste podcast recordings were done outside of Japan for the first time.
 This included three episodes in London, eight in Los Angeles, and one Trash Taste After Dark episode at the Twitch Australia studio in Sydney (aired 17 July 2022).
 These episodes were released on 10 June through 9 September 2022.
 Also during this time, the hosts held Q&A/discussion panels and special events at MCM London Comic Con, Anime Expo, Florida Supercon, and SMASH!
 In October 2022, during the Trash Taste 2022 Tour, the hosts participated at the New York Comic Con and had an impromptu podcast recording in Tampa, Florida (aired 25 November 2022).